stefanbschneider/stefanbschneider.github.io/_pages/research.md

 I enjoy tackling and solving challenging problems and am always looking to learn something new.
 If you are interested in collaborating, feel free to contact me.

-## Projects

-### 5GTANGO: 5G Development and validation platform for global industry-specific network services and apps

-[5GTANGO](https://5gtango.eu/) is a European H2020 project focusing on flexible programmability of 5G networks by offering an NFV SDK for development support, a verification and validation platform, and a service platform for deployment.
-The project outcomes are demonstrated using three vertical pilots (smart manufacturing, immersive media, real-time communication).

-In 5GTANGO, I work on evolving the SDK by developing new tools like the service [descriptor generator](https://github.com/sonata-nfv/tng-sdk-descriptorgen) as well as refactoring and extending existing ones like the [project management tool](https://github.com/sonata-nfv/tng-sdk-project), which support service developers in quickly creating suitable descriptors that are required for deployment.
-I also help designing and developing the [smart manufacturing pilot](https://github.com/sonata-nfv/tng-industrial-pilot) use cases and corresponding network functions.

-My work in 5GTANGO involves (among others) the following technologies and languages: Python, JavaScript, OpenAPI/Swagger, Docker, Kubernetes, YAML/JSON schemas.

-### RealVNF: Improved coordination of chained VNFs under realistic conditions (Software Campus)

- "[Software Campus](https://www.softwarecampus.de/en/) trains and professionally develops tomorrow's senior IT executives while opening up excellent career prospects to young IT experts in Germany.
-Software Campus combines scientific leading-edge research with hands-on management practice into an entirely new and innovative concept."

-In collaboration with Huawei, the project "RealVNF" investigates means to improve coordination (i.e., scaling, placement, resource allocation, scheduling, routing) of chained virtual network functions (VNFs) under realistic conditions.
-RealVNF addresses real-world challenges such as scalability issues, failures, etc. using a modern, agile approach and leveraging state-of-the-art techniques such as deep reinforcement learning.

 ## Research topics

 Most of my research focuses on automated, optimized coordination or management of network services in network function virtualization (NFV) and distributed cloud computing.
 In my research, I consider the whole lifecycle from specification of services, their orchestration, and their evaluation.